m-bednar/depverse/readme.md

 // OR

-process.env.USE_INJECTABLE_MOCKS = true;        // Do only once in each of your tests file const httpApiCaller = new HttpApiCaller();
+process.env.USE_INJECTABLE_MOCKS = 'true';      // Do only once in each of your tests file const httpApiCaller = new HttpApiCaller();
 httpApiCaller.getAllDogs();                     // Calls HttpServiceMock